-Your Care Coordination Team will contact you to ask questions about your child and family to help us understand your child's and family's needs
+Your Care Coordination Team will contact you to learn more about your child and family.
+These questions are part of a comprehensive assessment to help us understand and identify your child and family's needs, strengths and goals.
+Our assessment focuses on five areas: medical, social/emotional, education, financial and transition.